Skip to main content

 • a little black pepper

-• 2 to 3 tbsp all-purpose flour, cornmeal or cassava starch for coating
+• 2 to 3 Tbsp wheat flour, cornmeal, or cassava starch for coating

 #

-• 1 egg (if the mixture needs more binding)
+• 1 egg, if the mixture needs additional binding

 • a little finely chopped cilantro

-• paprika powder or ají (for a slightly spicy note)
+• paprika or ají, for a mildly spicy flavor

-• a little butter or pork lard for more flavor
+• a little butter or lard for more flavor

 • a splash of lemon juice for serving